 So, you're thinking of having a candy buffet at your wedding reception.
-Not only are they really fun to look at and make a fabulous focal point, but the candy is also an amazing wedding favor for your guests!
+Not only are they really fun to look at and make a fabulous focal point, but the candy is also an amazing wedding favor for your guests.
 Setting up a candy buffet seems like a simple enough project, right?
-There's actually a bit more involved in this task than you might think!
-Thankfully for you, we're breaking down every single thing you need to know and consider to plan the perfect candy buffet for your wedding... guests to enjoy.
-From where to buy the candy to how to set it up, this post outlines every single detail so you can execute the most perfect candy buffet ever.
-Read on to get all the details!Continue to 2 of 7 below.
+There's actually a bit more involved in this task than you might think.
+Thankfully for you, we're breaking down every single thing you need to know and consider to plan the perfect candy buffet for your wedding guests to enjoy.

 Think about the overall look and feel of your wedding and consider your overall color scheme.
-Unless you don't particularly care about the overall look of the candy buffet, and it's simply based... on tastiness, you probably want to select a color scheme that coincides.
-A single color or a mix of two or three hues is best from a visual perspective.
+Unless you don't particularly care about the overall look of the candy buffet, and it's simply based on tastiness, you probably want to select a color scheme that coincides.
+A single color or a mix of two or three hues are best from a visual perspective.

 It's important to think about the size of the candies you will be using in your candy buffet.
 Smaller candies will take more to fill up a jar or favor bag, so you may need to purchase more candy in order to stock your buffet.
 Larger sized candies such as gumballs will help to fill up containers more quickly.
 However, sometimes the size of the candy can also affect the cost.